seanpmaxwell/Typescript-Best-Practices/README.md

 ### Types
 - **type-aliases**: any type declared with `type TypeName = ...`.
-  - **structured-type:** type-aliases used describe the entries of an object.
+  - **object-type-literal:** type-aliases used describe the shape of an object.
 - **interfaces**: types declared with `interface SomeInterfaceName { ... }`.
 - **utility-types:** type-aliases with generics used for resolving other types.